t0pth4t/iwishiknewbefore/source/_posts/Authentication.md

 - Authentication is the process of verifying who you are.
 When you log on to a PC with a user name and password you are authenticating.
 - Authorization is the process of verifying that you have access to something.
 Gaining access to a resource (e.g. directory on a hard disk) because the permissions configured on it allow you access is authorization.
 - Authentication is the process of ascertaining that somebody really is who he claims to be.
 - Authorization refers to rules that determine who is allowed to do what.
-E.g. Adam may be authorized to create and delete databases, while Usama is only authorised to read.
+E.g. Adam may be authorized to create and delete databases, while Usama is only authorized to read.
+- Put another way, when you hand your driver’s license over to a police officer, the officer can confirm that you are authorized to drive a car, motorcycle, or commercial vehicle.
+When you hand the same license over at the theater box office, you are authenticating that you are the person who ordered the tickets for the show.

 ---
 # Resources